Paul Mantz: Other activities

-During this period, Mantz carried out a number of "mercy" flights including transporting a deep sea diver to the Mare Island Navy Yard where a decompression chamber was able to save his life, flying 15 Mexican fishermen to safety after their boat began to break up, and dropping supplies to assist 53 trapped firefighters in the Santa Barbara mountains.
+During this period, Mantz carried out a number of "mercy" flights including transporting a deep sea diver to the Mare Island Navy Yard where a decompression chamber was used to save his life, flying 15 Mexican fishermen to safety after their boat began to break up, and dropping supplies to assist 53 trapped firefighters in the Santa Barbara mountains.
 Mantz had to fly low through an inferno in order to make the drop.
 After Tom Mix's accident and death, Mantz was also chosen to fly the body of Mix home.

 In 1937, a few months before Amelia Earhart vanished over the western Pacific Ocean, Mantz, acting as a technical advisor, tutored her in long-distance flying and navigation.

 Earhart asked Mantz to pilot the landing at Wheeler Army Airfield, Honolulu, after an overnight, 15-hour 47-minute flight from Oakland, California, of Earhart’s Lockheed Electra 10E Special, registration NR16020, with crew: pilot Amelia Earhart, co-pilot Paul Mantz, navigator Frederick Joseph Noonan, radio operator and navigator Harry Manning.

 Air racing also became a passion for Mantz in the late-1930s.
 He entered his Lockheed Orion in the Bendix Trophy transcontinental dash from Los Angeles to Cleveland, placing third in 1938 and 1939.

 On July 4, 1938, Mantz flew from Wichita to Burbank, California, accompanied by Paramount press agent, pilot, and pulp writer, Edward Churchill, in an attempt to break the speed-dash record.
 The stunt was part of the promotion for the film Men With Wings.
 The flight ran into several difficulties.
 The motor overheated over the Grand Canyon.
 When they reached Burbank, the landing gear jammed and it took 30 minutes to work it loose, while thousands of spectators looked from the ground and the fuel ran perilously low.
 Churchill was stricken with carbon monoxide poisoning and had to be treated by a physician after landing.

 World War II

 Paul Mantz as a Major in the First Motion Picture Unit of the U.S. Army Air Forces.

 During World War II, Mantz enlisted and was commissioned a major (later promoted to lieutenant colonel), serving in the First Motion Picture Unit (FMPU) in California.
 Following an August 1944 honorable discharge, Mantz purchased a fleet of 475 wartime surplus bombers and fighters (including North American P-51 Mustang fighters) for $55,000 to use in film work.
 Mantz joked that he had the sixth-largest air force in the world, and sold the fleet's onboard fuel for a profit on his initial investment.
 Retaining only 12 aircraft, the remainder of his "air force" was sold off as "scrap" at a handsome profit.

-When the P38 was in development, Mantz was test pilot along with flight engineer, Simon Severson.
+When the P-38 was in development, Mantz was test pilot along with flight engineer, Simon Severson.
 This twin engine aircraft design went on to become a major success for victory.